 When you see the color black, what do you think of?
 Death?
 Funerals?
 Johnny Cash?
 The answer depends, in part, on where you’re from.
 And that means the colors you use on your website and in your advertisements can affect the message your international audience receives, in ways you might not intend.
-How well does your color scheme translate?
-Find out with our international marketing cheat sheet to color meanings around the world:

 How well does your business color scheme translate?
 Find out with our international marketing cheat sheet to color meanings around the world: